Beercow/ProcDOT-Plugins/PCAP_tools/README.md

 Brian Maloney

 ##Overview##
 PCAP_tools is a set of plugins to add functionality to ProcDOT.
-With this plugin, you will be able to dump files from the pcap and vew flows in ProcDOT.
+With this plugin, you will be able to dump files from the pcap and view flows in ProcDOT.
 TCPflow is used with the plugin to accomplish this.

 ###Setup###
 Download files from the repository for your system.
 Move the pcap_tools(.py) and pdp fles into you ProcDOT plugins directory.
 These plugins depend on Python 2.7, easygui for python `pip install easygui`, and tcpflow 1.4.4 or later (http://www.digitalcorpora.org/downloads/tcpflow/).
 Place the tcpflow executable either in the plugin folder or from a system callable path.
 Fire up ProcDOT and there should an entry in the Plugin menu called **Extract Files From PCAP**, and a right click onption on the graph labeled **Follow TCP Stream**.